Family-friendly event to be held at Marist College Student Center this Saturday

 Educator Samantha Root explains, "We've been impressed by the tremendous turnout of student projects this year.
 We received over 100 projects for the competition.
 They've turned data sets on things like regional vegetation and fluctuating zebra mussel populations in the Hudson River into everything from children's books to interpretive dances.
 They really put their heart into the work, with the support of their classroom teachers, and we hope the community comes to see their unique projects and congratulate the winners."

 A panel of scientists, educators, and artists are currently judging the Hudson Data Jam submissions.
 At the Awards Showcase, the top middle-school and high-school projects will be revealed.
 Showcase attendees will have the opportunity to view projects, interact with students, vote on a People’s Choice Award, and enjoy light refreshments.

-Movies, original songs, dioramas, and a puppet show were among the projects submitted.
-In addition to their creative work, participants will also share a poster that includes the Hudson River data set used, graphs that capture data trends and/or comparisons, and an outreach plan for communicating their science story to the general public.
+Movies, animations, original songs, comic strips, and puppet shows were among the projects submitted.
+In addition to their creative work, participants will also share a poster that includes their project report information about the Hudson River watershed data they set used, including graphs that capture data trends and/or comparisons.

-The Hudson Data Jam was made possible through generous funding from the Dorr Foundation and the Malcom Gordon Charitable Fund, which is managed by the Open Space Institute.
+The Hudson Data Jam was made possible through generous funding from the Malcom Gordon Charitable Fund, which is managed by the Open Space Institute.
 Marist College is sponsoring the event by providing both a location for the Awards Showcase and the technology needed to support the electronic submission process.

 You can keep abreast of Hudson Data Jam news by liking ‘HudsonDataJam’ on Facebook.